-While using Windows with only a keyboard is possible, it is more efficient to use a mouse also.
+While using Windows with only a keyboard is possible, it is more efficient to use a mouse.
 But often, people unfamiliar with the mouse are frustrated by having the pointer move too quickly, not being able to double-click properly, and other problems caused by lack of practice.
 However, using the mouse does not have to be a rat race!
 Windows provides a way to slow the mouse down, adjust the double-click rate, and in general let you take control of your mouse.

 Using the Mouse Buttons: Most mice have two or three buttons.
 The left button is used to "click" on things-icons, filenames, options, and so on.
 The right mouse button is reserved for special tasks, such as opening popup menus.
 If your mouse has a middle button, you can pretty much ignore it, although some software applications (including the SAS System) let you associate commands with the middle mouse button.
-Figure 1.3 shows the standard, right-handed definition of the mouse buttons.

-If your mouse is a left-handed mouse, the left and right buttons are switched.
+If you use a left-handed mouse, the left and right buttons are switched.
 The "left button" is always the button under your index finger.